Munia03/Munia03.github.io/_pages/about.md

 # 🔥 News
 - *2025.04*: 🎉 Presenting my paper at ISBI 2025 in Houston, TX!
+- *2025.04*: 🎉 Presenting at CCTS Spring Conference 2025 in Lexington, KY!
 - *2025.03*: 🎉 Giving a talk at the KCS Seminar Spring 2025!
 - *2025.01*: 🎉 Paper accepted at ISBI 2025!
 - *2024.10*: 🎉 Presented my paper at MICCAI ADSMI 2024 in Marrakesh, Morocco.